mpapadomanolaki/multi-task-L-UNet/README.md

    You should create a /train/ folder which will contain all SpaceNet7 60 folders of SpaceNet7 training images.

 2. Preprocess data
-   - Inside the /train/ folder put the following scripts:
+   - Inside the /train/ folder put the following scripts: binary_mask.py, make_buildings.py, make_change.py
+   - Run make_buildings.py to create building binary masks for the first and the last date of every folder
+   - Run make_change.py to create the change binary mask for every folder

+3.